-Eric Clapton, Jimmy Page and Jeff Beck Perform "Layla" in 1983
+Eric Clapton, Jimmy Page and Jeff Beck Perform "Layla" — Video

-A lot of anniversaries have been celebrated in 2013, but I wanted to make sure we didn't forget to mention the ARMS Charity Concerts, a series of talent-heavy events that raised large wads of cash for multiple sclerosis research.
+A lot of anniversaries have been celebrated this month, but I wanted to make sure we didn't forget to mention the ARMS Charity Concerts, a series of talent-heavy events that raised large wads of cash for multiple sclerosis research.

 But it was the original show at the Albert Hall that was the most impressive in terms of talent/fame per square inch.

 Take the clip below, for instance.
 It features Jimmy Page, Eric Clapton and Jeff Beck on stage at the same time, performing Clapton's "Layla."
-The all-star band is rounded out by Bill Wyman, Charlie Watts, Ronnie Wood, Kenney Jones, Paul Rodgers, Chris Stainton, Ray Cooper, Andy Fairweather-Low and other luminaries (and semi-luminaries).
-And is that Simon Phillips back there?
+The all-star band is rounded out by Bill Wyman, Charlie Watts, Ronnie Wood, Kenney Jones, Paul Rodgers, Chris Stainton, Ray Cooper, Andy Fairweather Low and other luminaries (and semi-luminaries).
+And is that drummer Simon Phillips back there somewhere?
 I think it is ...

 The idea for the concert was envisaged by Lane, former bassist for the Small Faces and the Faces, himself a casualty of multiple sclerosis.